-In reference to the findings, the study recommended that;
+In reference to the findings, the study had the following recommendations:

 - i.
-On human capital development, ASN need to roll out a standardized recruitment and a structured induction process and offer regular professional training and up skilling programs that focus on project management practices in order to enhance human capital development. - ii.
+On human capital development, ASN needs to roll out a standardized recruitment and a structured induction process; and offer regular professional training and up skilling programs that focus on project management practices in order to enhance human capital development. - ii.
 It is crucial to establish promotion policies that reward merit and create incentive schemes designed to boost staff motivation and retention. - iii.
-ASN should make monitoring and evaluation (M&E) a regular part of her processes.
+ASN should make monitoring and evaluation (M&E) a regular part of her project processes.
 This means setting up M&E frameworks that include key performance indicators (KPIs) for every type of project.
 Training M&E officers and ensuring that there are enough funds for tracking performance is crucial. - iv.
-To enhance management system, ASN need to focus on building the skills of her project leaders and institutionalize management systems and policies across all projects.
+To enhance management system, ASN needs to focus on building the skills of her project leaders and institutionalize management systems and policies across all projects.
 This includes investing in training for key areas such as budgeting, monitoring and evaluation, and reporting.
 It is also crucial to set up and maintain strong financial control systems for all ASN projects with the help of budgets and strategic plans.

 Further research could explore how the culture in faith-based organizations influences staff motivation and the overall success of their projects.
-Further research could also examine how effective stakeholder engagement strategies can significantly impact the long-term sustainability of development projects in faith-based settings.
-Also explore on other knowledge areas like procurement, risk management and integration management influence project performance.
-Findings from this study confirms the general rule of thumb in project management.
-There have been important theoretical and empirical additions in the field of project management as a result of creating competency frameworks, knowledge management models, managing resources, and engaging stakeholders.
+More studies could also examine how effective stakeholder engagement strategies can significantly impact the long-term sustainability of development projects in faith-based settings.
+Also of importance is to explore how other knowledge areas like procurement, risk management, and integration management influence project performance.
+Findings from this study confirm the general rule of thumb in project management.
+This study provided important theoretical and empirical additions in the field of project management as a result of creating competency frameworks, knowledge management models, managing resources, and engaging stakeholders.